| Introduction Hapkido is a complete art of self-defense. A

 taught in correct order to produce a balanced martial artist able to

+handle any situation.
 Today, it is practiced by students of all backgrounds,

 ages and physiques.
 Hapkido can be applied from any position: